2017 Fiscal Year Annual Research Report

 2: Research has progressed on the whole more than it was originally planned.

-Research progress has mostly been going as planned.
+Research has progressed as planned.

 |Strategy for Future Research Activity